longuyen97/Facial-Expression-Recognition/README.md

 to avoid involuntary emotions revealing, it could be difficult to control our facial expressions.

 For a long time (and still), it is considered very difficult for machines to classify the emotions displayed on human faces.
 Many approaches were tested (with and without significant success) to extract the facial expression and gather them into categories.
+A successful automation of this problem could lead to many applications in human-computer interaction to improve the fluency, accuracy and naturalness of the interactions.

 This repository is an attempt to employ Support Vector Machines and Principal Component Analysis (both come from the field of Statistical Machine Learning) to filter unimportant features and finding important patterns in RGB images of human faces.